-I will be starting my first year of medical school at the University of Miami Miller School of Medicine where I hold a degree in engineering from as well.
+I am a second year medical student at the University of Miami Miller School of Medicine where I hold a degree in engineering from as well.
 I have tutored for the SAT exam during my undergraduate studies at the University of Miami (GO CANES!), and have lots of experience helping students prepare for courses.
 I'm patient and willing to repeat instructions multiple times, and I believe the only stupid question is a question you already know the answer to, meaning that I will answer any and all of the simplest questions.
 In my spare time I enjoying reading almost everything I can get my hands on, playing violin and singing in various shades of talent depending on the amount of privacy I have.
 I also enjoy watching and playing sports especially football, soccer and watching not playing basketball.
 I'm a firm believer in interactive learning walking through things in order to get the result.

 Education & Certification

 Undergraduate Degree: University of Miami - Bachelor of Science, Biomedical Engineering

 ACT Reading: 32